Kamen Kalev

 Kamen Kalev (Камен Калев) (born 8 June 1975) is a Bulgarian film director and screenwriter.
 Kalev came to prominence in 2009 with the film Eastern Plays, earning him numerous international film awards as director and screenwriter.

-After graduating a highschool in his hometown Bourgas, Kamen Kalev spent two years in Krastyo Sarafov National Academy for Theatre and Film Arts in Sofia, Bulgaria, studying at first photography, and then switched to cinematography.
+After graduating a high school in his hometown Bourgas, Kamen Kalev spent two years in Krastyo Sarafov National Academy for Theatre and Film Arts in Sofia, Bulgaria, studying at first photography, and then switched to cinematography.
 During his sophomore year he continued his education in moviemaking in the French state film school La Fémis in Paris.
 Kalev graduated Le Département Image in 2002.

 Early works

 As an author of short films, Kamen Kalev participated in numerous movie competitions and film festivals, earning some international recognition.
 He is also the author of more than sixty music videos and commercials.

 In 2005 and 2007, along with co-author Dimitar Mitovski, Kamen Kalev presented two short films at the Cannes Film Festival––Get the Rabbit Back and Rabbit Troubles.